-The application sought to change the Australia New Zealand Food Standards Code (the Code) to permit use of the enzyme triacylglycerol lipase (EC 3.1.1.3) from a genetically modified strain of Trichoderma reesei as a processing aid in baking and other cereal-based processes.
-Wheat flour contains approximately 2.0-2.5% lipids (dry weight), and the non-polar triacylglycerols comprise a relatively small component of the total amount.
-During cereal-based processes, triacylglycerol lipase catalyses the hydrolysis of the ester bonds of triacylglycerols, resulting in the formation of mono- and diacylglycerols, free fatty acids, and glycerol in the wheat flour.
-This helps influence the interactions of the other components, including gluten and starch, during processing and, in turn, can help improve dough/batter processing properties and baked product quality.
-As an enzyme processing aid, triacylglycerol lipase performs its function during food processing and has no technological function in the final food.
-The enzyme is denatured by heat during the baking, drying, boiling or steaming step of food production, or else through changes to the pH, depletion of the substrate, or some other alteration to the enzyme's processing conditions.
-The enzyme is sourced from a genetically modified strain of T. reesei expressing a triacylglycerol lipase gene from Fusarium oxysporum.
-The triacylglycerol lipase from AB Enzymes has been found to have superior technical characteristics resulting in improved baked product quality.
-Specifically, this enzyme has been shown to have an increased tolerance to mechanical shock during processing.
+The application sought to change the Australia New Zealand Food Standards Code (the Code) to permit use of the enzyme lysophospholipase (EC 3.1.1.5) from a genetically modified strain of Trichoderma reesei as a processing aid in starch processing, including the production of syrups.
+The starch sources are mainly wheat and maize/corn.
+Lysophospholipase catalyses the hydrolysis of lysophospholipids present in starch, which would otherwise have a negative impact on the filtration rate and clarity of the starch hydrolysates (syrups).
+During starch processing, the enzyme is inactivated by heating the syrup to 85°C and it has no function in the final food.
+Subsequent purification steps will remove the majority of the inactivated enzyme.
+The enzyme is sourced from a genetically modified strain of T. reesei (strain RF7206), expressing a lysophospholipase gene from Aspergillus nishimurae.
+The lysophospholipase from AB Enzymes has been found to have a higher activity compared to other enzyme products on the market.
+As a result, enzyme use level is lower and less excipients are added when the enzyme preparation is being applied during starch processing.
 Although sourced from a genetically modified organism, the enzyme itself is not protein engineered.
-The triacylglycerol lipase is produced by submerged fermentation.
-After a number of processing steps involving filtering and concentrating the liquid containing the enzyme, the resulting concentrated enzyme solution is free of the production organism and insoluble substances.
-The enzyme is generally sold as a powdered preparation with wheat flour as a carrier.
-1.3 The current standard Australian and New Zealand food laws require food for sale to comply with the Code.
-In relation to this application, the relevant requirements are: Permitted use Enzymes used in processing and manufacturing food are considered processing aids.
-Paragraph 1.1.1-10(6) of the Code provides that a food for sale must not have, as an ingredient or a component: a substance that was 'used as a processing aid'; or a 'food OFFICIAL Page 4 of 16 produced using gene technology', unless expressly permitted.
+The lysophospholipase is produced by submerged fermentation.
+After a number of processing steps involving filtering and concentrating the liquid containing the enzyme, the resulting concentrated enzyme solution is free of the production organism and insoluble substances, ready for the final preparation.
+The enzyme is sold mainly as a liquid enzyme preparation.
+1.3 The current standard Australian and New Zealand food laws require food for sale must comply with the Code.
+In relation to this application, the relevant requirements are: Permitted use Enzymes used to process and manufacture food are considered processing aids.
+Paragraph 1.1.1-10(6) of the Code provides that a food for sale must not have, as an ingredient or a component, a substance that is 'used as a processing aid', or a 'food produced using gene technology', unless expressly permitted.
 Section 1.1.2-13 of the Code defines the expression 'used as a processing aid'.
 That definition imposes certain conditions on substances permitted by Standard 1.3.3 and Schedule 18 to be used as a processing aid, such that it does not perform a technological function in the final food for sale.
 Standard 1.3.3 and Schedule 18 of the Code list the permitted processing aids.
 Enzymes of microbial origin permitted to be used as processing aids are listed in the table to subsection S18-4(5) or in the table to subsection S18-9(3) of Schedule 18, depending on whether a technological purpose has been specified.
-Schedule 18 currently contains permissions for triacylglyerol lipase (EC 3.1.1.3) used as a processing aid for various technological purposes.
-However, triacylglyerol lipase from a genetically modified strain of T. reesei containing a gene from triacylglycerol lipase isolated from F. oxysporum is not listed in Schedule 18.
-Therefore, its use as a processing aid is currently not permitted.
 Identity and purity requirements Paragraph 1.1.1-15(1)(b) of the Code requires substances used as processing aids to comply with any relevant identity and purity specifications listed in Schedule 3 of the Code.
 1.4 Reasons for accepting application The application was accepted for assessment because: